 No other religion was followed by more than 0.5% of the population.
 The largest minority religion was Buddhism – 0.32% of people reported that they were Buddhist, followed by Muslim (0.16%), Hindu (0.10%) and Jewish (0.07%).

 The latest Isles of Scilly population is 2,280 (data from 2015).
 It has a population density of 139 people per km2, or 360 people per square mile.

 The largest town in the Isles of Scilly is Hugh Town.
 At the time of the last census, in 2011, its population was 1,097 people.

-The Isles of Scilly is one of two districts in the county of Cornwall.
+The Isles of Scilly remains a part of the ceremonial county of Cornwall, although it has been governed separately since 1890 and is today a unitary authority.
 Its population is not included in the data above about Cornwall.